Enjoying our puzzle hints?

 PULPIT

-Definition: a raised platform for a speaker
+Definition: a raised platform for a speaker, especially in a church

 Connections #1028 explained